Septentrio Academic Publishing is

 - COPE’s short guide to ethical editing for new editors

 Plagiarism check – things to consider

 All articles have to be screened for plagiarism (similarity test).
-Here you will find a guide for what to consider when you interpret the similarity test report.
+See Septentrio's guide on what to consider when you interpret the similarity test report.

 To keep things as straightforward and easily archivable as possible, it is important that you use the OJS platform for as much as possible regarding your journal.

 As far as possible, you should always send messages to authors, reviewers and other editors through the system so that the information is archived and easily reachable in the future.

 This includes all discussions and comments regarding a manuscript, be it between editors, reviewers, the author(s) and any combination of the above, and in any part of the process.
 This makes it both easier to keep track of what is going on for everyone involved, and keeps an easily accessible record for future reference when you find yourself wondering why this decision was made or how things were solved with a similar kind of problem.
 Or, if at some later time, there turns out to be a problem with the manuscript.

 It also includes decisions about a manuscript, be it a rejection, acceptance or request for revisions.
 The platform lets you both record the decisions and message the author with a more thorough explanation in the process.